-This category will fund the development of new satellite CACs to expand the coverage of existing accredited CACs in Alaska.
+The objectives and deliverables of this program are to fund the development of new satellite CACs in Indian country to expand the coverage of existing accredited CACs for interested federally recognized tribes.

 A satellite CAC is a child-friendly facility offering onsite forensic interviews and victim advocacy services under the sponsorship and oversight of a National Children's Alliance-accredited CAC.
 Funding will support the activities necessary to develop and implement the satellite CAC as determined locally.
-CACs interested in this category must include information detailing coordination with the Alaska Native corporations to maximize support for the satellite CAC.
+If an accredited CAC is the primary applicant for this category, they must include information (i.e., tribal authorizing resolution) detailing coordination with the federally recognized tribe(s) located in the proposed service area to maximize support for the satellite CAC.
+Federally recognized tribes should include detailed information on the accredited CAC they are working with to develop a satellite CAC.